-- Understand about the functions and regulations of planning and development authorities in India. - Understand the planning and development acts to be followed in India. - Understand the process of project implementation and management on field.
+- At the end of this course, the students will be able to - Understand about the functions and regulations of planning and development authorities in India. - Understand the planning and development acts to be followed in India. - Understand the process of project implementation and management on field.